apoterenko/redux-effects-promise/README.md

 # redux-effects-promise

-An implementation of promises effects for redux.
+An implementation of declarative promises effects for redux.
+The solution is based on **inversify** library.

 ## Installation